penguinmenac3/jlabdev/README.md

 notebook2md(project_root=".", nb_root="notebooks")
 ```

-### Readme and Documentation

-In order to create the typical project readme, create a README_TEMPLATE.md in your notebook root folder.
-This Markdown can be structured as you want.
-However, the first occurance of `{toc}` will be automatically replaced by a table of content for the documentation (as in this readme under section documentation).

 # Documentation

-Here is a detailed documentation of all modules in jlabdev:

-* [01.
-Convert Notebooks to *.py and *.md
-](docs/jlabdev.nb_convert.md)
+Documentation can be found in [docs](docs/README.md) it will be automatically generated there.
+The README.md is an overview over all packages availible.

 # License